-2 Where the term "State" is used throughout the Part 5 regulations, it includes Territories and Possessions of the United States.
+2Where the term "State" is used throughout the Part 5 regulations, it includes Territories and Possessions of the United States.
 This is consistent with the definition of "State" in section 3(b)(7) of the U.S. Housing Act of 1937 which "includes the several States, the District of Columbia, the Commonwealth of Puerto Rico, the territories and possessions of the United States, and the Trust Territory of the Pacific Islands."

-"long-term care premiums" as an example of what is included in the definition of health and medical care expenses.
+HUD is revising the definition "medical expenses" in § 5.603 to be "health and medical care expenses" consistent with the language used in HOTMA.
+HUD is also revising the definition to reflect the Internal Revenue Service (IRS) definition of the term and provide additional clarity without using the term to define itself.
+In addition, this final rule then adds "long-term care premiums" as an example of what is included in the definition of health and medical care expenses.
 The prior regulation in § 5.603(b) specifically included "medical insurance premiums" as an example of health and medical care expenses, and the proposed rule did not propose to alter this existing example of what counts as health and medical care expenses.
 In this final rule, HUD is adding a reference to long-term care in the regulatory language to conform with existing practices and policies and to add clarity.
 For example, the HUD Handbook Occupancy Requirements of Subsidized Multifamily Housing Programs (4350.3) ("Multifamily Occupancy Handbook") states that "long-term care premiums (not prorated)" are examples of deductible health and medical care expenses (see exhibit 5-3 of that Handbook).3